koopthekoopa/wii-ipl/CONTRIBUTING.md

  - Head to [ghidra.decomp.dev](https://ghidra.decomp.dev/) then create an account and/or login from there.
  - On the "Repository Access" window, select:
    - Repository: `Wii_IPL_Ghidra`
-   - Role: for contributing to the project, you would need to select `Write`.
+   - Role: If you would like to make changes, select `Write`.
+Otherwise select `Read`.
 - Click Request then wait for your request to be accepted.

 ### Opening the repository